gumob/AISummarizer/PRIVACY.md

 The extension uses Chrome's local storage to save your preferences and settings, including:

-- Extension states (enabled/disabled)
+- Article extraction settings and preferences
-- Tag configurations
+- AI service configurations
-- Extension locks
 - Theme preferences
+- Extraction denylist settings
+- Clipboard copy settings

 All data is stored locally on your device and is not shared with any third parties.